SuryaNagulapalli/react-courses-app/README.md

-# React Courses App

-A React application that displays a list of courses fetched from an API and provides detailed information about each course.
-The app includes error handling, a loading state, and navigation using React Router.

-## 🚀 Features

 - **Home Route (`/`)**
   - Fetches courses from `coursesApiUrl` using an HTTP GET request.
   - Displays a loader while data is being fetched.